Smith College Botanic Garden

 WLT 266md Colloquium: Topics in South African Literature and Film-Modern (4 Credits)

 A study of South African literature and cinema from apartheid era to the present.
 The course focuses on the ways in which the political, economic and cultural forces of colonialism and apartheid have shaped culture and politics in contemporary South Africa.
 The course also pays attention to the ways in which literature and film helps us visualize the relationship between power and violence in apartheid and post-struggle South Africa.
-Enrollment limited to 18. {L}
+Enrollment limited to 18.
+Literature

 Fall, Spring, Variable